JanErish/Portfolio_von_Jan/README.md

 [Jan Erish Baluca] Data Science Portfiolio

-<a href-"http://nbviewer.jupyter.org/gist/JanErish/3df9226e5ccac1cbecbed67ea677b725">Please view my piece on Unsupervised Learning and Hacker Statistics through NBViewer to see interactive and dynamic visualizations.</a>
+# Please view my piece on Unsupervised Learning and Hacker Statistics through NBViewer to see interactive and dynamic visualizations:

-Or Copy and paste the following link into your browser http://nbviewer.jupyter.org/gist/JanErish/3df9226e5ccac1cbecbed67ea677b725
+### Click or Copy and paste the following link into your browser
+http://nbviewer.jupyter.org/gist/JanErish/3df9226e5ccac1cbecbed67ea677b725